elazar/flystream/README.md

 The Flysystem `Filesystem` class supports normalization of supplied paths before they're passed to the underlying adapter.
 The Flysystem `PathNormalizer` interface represents this normalization process.

-The implementation of this interface that Flysystem uses by default is `WhitespacePathNormalizer`, which handles normalizing the directory separator (i.e. converting `\` to `/`), removes abnormal whitespace characters, and resolves relative paths.
+The implementation of this interface that Flysystem uses by default is `WhitespacePathNormalizer`, which handles normalizing the directory separator (i.e. converting `\` to `/`), removing abnormal whitespace characters, and resolving relative paths.

 If you're using a third-party adapter, you'll probably need path normalization to include removing the custom protocol used to register the Flysystem filesystem with Flystream.
 As such, by default, Flystream registers a custom path normalizer that it defines, `StripProtocolPathNormalizer`.
 You can configure your `Filesystem` instance to use this normalizer like so.